jpokan/notes/web-development/selfhosted-cgit/nginx-server.md

 $ sudo apt install nginx
 ```

 After installing nginx, your web server should be up and running.
-If you go to your RaspberryPi IP address, typing `192.168.1.x` in your browser, it should be serving you the nginx default website.
+Type the IP address of your RaspberryPi `192.168.1.x` in your browser, it should be serving you the nginx default website.
 > `x` represents the address number of your device.
 >
-> To find your ip address in your RaspberryPi, type `ifconfig` from the terminal and check the `inet` value.
+> To find the IP address of your RaspberryPi, type `ifconfig` in the terminal and check the `inet` value.

 But..., this is only available from within our local area network or LAN.
 To make it accesible from anywhere else, we will need a few things:
 - [x] A domain pointing to our PUBLIC IP address.
+See [how](domain.md).
-- [x] Open some ports in our router to let traffic go through to our device.
+- [x] Open ports in our router to let traffic go through and to our RaspberryPi.
+See [port forwarding](port-forwarding.md).
-- [x] Secure your traffic to the device with a SSL certificate.
+- [x] Secure your traffic with a SSL certificate.
 Follow [these instructions](/web-development/selfhosted-cgit/ssl.md).

 Once you have all of the above we will create a new nginx web server configuration file called `cgit-server` inside `/etc/nginx/sites-available` with the following:
 ```